 “Some things can definitely meet that,” Zultner said, adding that if the packages are reused at least 10 times, they’re probably still better for the environment than single-use plastics.

 Carbon emissions from trucking and other factors could outweigh the environmental benefits of Loop if packages are only reused a few times, or if the transportation system is too spread out.
 Loop has conducted life-cycle analyses to try to estimate the environmental impact in a variety of situations. ~CNN

 How can we join?

-Loop is currently experiencing high demand for participation in the program which is great.
-Now since the service is basically in the beta phase and currently only available in the Northeast of the United States and in Paris.
+Loop is currently experiencing high demand for participation in the program, which is great.
+The service is basically in the beta phase and currently only available in the Northeast of the United States and Paris.

 You can sign up for the international waiting list here.